cmontes11/hyperbench-llm/README.md

 ![Compression analysis](images/compression%20analysis.png)

 This figure contains four subplots:
-1. **Top left** – tokens per second vs. perplexity showing the speed/accuracy trade-off.
+1. **Top left** : tokens per second vs. perplexity showing the speed/accuracy trade-off.
 The best configuration is marked with a star.
+Note: exponential increase in perplexity vs tokens/sec.
-2. **Top right** – tokens per second vs. model size in gigabytes with the best model starred.
+2. **Top right** : tokens per second vs. model size in gigabytes with the best model starred.
+Note: linear relationship between model size and tokens/sec.
-3. **Bottom left** – inference speed by model where each point is labeled with its size in gigabytes and includes error bars for variability.
+3. **Bottom left** : inference speed by model where each point is labeled with its size in gigabytes and includes error bars for variability.
-4. **Bottom right** – perplexity for each model, again with the best one highlighted.
+4. **Bottom right** : perplexity for each model, again with the best one highlighted.
+Note: exponential increase in perplexity vs model size.

 ## TODO